rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 Project setup
 ~~~~~~~~~~~~~
-- ``File/Open Folder`` select the folder in which you cloned Cutter
+- :menuselection:`File --> Open Folder` select the folder in which you cloned Cutter
 - If the recommend plugins are already installed, in the corner you will see a popup asking you "Would you like to configure project 'cutter'?
 Source: CMake Tools (Extension)".
 Click Yes.
-- If you initially dismissed the configuration window or didn't have the plugins installed yet - open command pallet using :kbd:`Ctrl-Shift-P` and select ``Cmake: Configure``
+- If you initially dismissed the configuration window or didn't have the plugins installed yet - open command pallet using :kbd:`Ctrl-Shift-P` and select :guilabel:`Cmake: Configure`
-- In the kit selection choose ``[Unspecified]`` unless you have more specific needs.
+- In the kit selection choose :guilabel:`[Unspecified]` unless you have more specific needs.
-- If you see the following error: "CMakeList.txt was not found in the root of folder cutter", choose ``Locate`` and specify the path to ``cutter/src/CMakeLists.txt``
+- If you see the following error: "CMakeList.txt was not found in the root of folder cutter", choose :guilabel:`Locate` and specify the path to :file:`cutter/src/CMakeLists.txt`
-- :kbd:`Ctrl-Shift-P`/``CMake: Edit CMake Cache``, find the line ``CUTTER_USE_BUNDLED_RADARE2:BOOL=OFF`` and change it to ON.
+- :kbd:`Ctrl-Shift-P`/:guilabel:`CMake: Edit CMake Cache`, find the line ``CUTTER_USE_BUNDLED_RADARE2:BOOL=OFF`` and change it to ON.

 Changing CMake configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-After the first configuration :kbd:`Ctrl-Shift-P`/``CMake: Edit CMake Cache`` opens a text editor with all CMake options.
+After the first configuration :kbd:`Ctrl-Shift-P`/:guilabel:`CMake: Edit CMake Cache` opens a text editor with all CMake options.
 Cutter specific ones mostly start with "CUTTER".

 .. _vscode-debug-setup:

 Building, Running, Debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Build and running commands are available in the bar at the bottom left and in the Command Palette` menu (:kbd:`Ctrl-Shift-P`) named ``CMake: Build F7``, ``CMake: Run Without Debugging Shift+F5``, and ``CMake: Debug Ctrl+F5``.
+Build and running commands are available in the bar at the bottom left and in the Command Palette menu (:kbd:`Ctrl-Shift-P`) named ``CMake: Build F7``, ``CMake: Run Without Debugging Shift+F5``, and ``CMake Debug Ctrl + F5``.
 Shortcuts can be viewed in the :kbd:`Ctrl-Shift-P` menu.
-They don't match default VS Code ones since those depend on ``tasks.json``.
+They don't match default VS Code ones since those depend on :file:`tasks.json``.

 Running and debugging launches the executable without any arguments.
 Command line arguments can be passed to the debug
 executable by creating a ``.vscode/launch.json`` configuration.
 Read the `documentation <https://code.visualstudio.com/docs/cpp/launch-json-reference>`_  for more information.
-Instead of creating ``launch.json`` it can be created from template: :kbd:`Ctrl-Shift-P`/``Debug: Select and Start Debugging/Add configuration../C,C++: (gdb) Launch``.
+Instead of creating :file:`launch.json` manually it can be created from template: :kbd:`Ctrl-Shift-P`/:menuselection:`Debug: Select and Start Debugging --> Add configuration.. --> C,C++: (gdb) Launch`.

 To setup gdb pretty printers for Qt types on Linux, download the scripts from `Kdevelop <https://github.com/KDE/kdevelop/tree/master/plugins/gdb/printers>`_.
-In the ``~/.gdbinit`` file add the following code:
+In the :file:`~/.gdbinit` file add the following code:

 .. code-block:: python